 In a non-traditional and entrepreneurial start to his career, Jim started his first IT consulting company when he was in high school in 1980.
-He developed insurance agency automation software and automated personal lines (PL) rating for major insurance carriers while attending the Grand Rapids School of Bible and Music as a pastoral ministry major.
-After selling his interest in that firm, Jim went on to manage significant scale applications and infrastructures in the healthcare, manufacturing and insurance industries.
-He has served as a consultant to enterprises such as Herman Miller, Boeing, Priority Health, Magna-Donnelly Corporation, Hewlett Packard, Amway, Meijer, Komatsu, Mercedes, Bissell, Toro, Thomson-Reuters, Navistar (International Truck), Flextronics, the US Navy and dozens of hospital systems around the country including Spectrum Health, Promedica and Baptist Health (Louisville).
+He developed insurance agency automation and automated personal lines rating for major insurance carriers with that company while attending the Grand Rapids School of Bible and Music as a pastoral ministry major.
+After selling his interest in that firm, Jim went on to manage significant scale applications and infrastructures in the healthcare, manufacturing, and insurance industries.
+He has served as a consultant to many large organizations such as Herman Miller, Boeing, Priority Health, Magna-Donnelly Corporation, Hewlett Packard, Amway, Meijer, Komatsu, Mercedes, Bissell, Toro, Thomson-Reuters, Navistar (International Truck), Flextronics, the US Navy and dozens of hospital systems around the country including Spectrum Health, Promedica and Baptist Health (Louisville).

 Jim has personally performed many of the roles at OST as the company has grown, with his roots in enterprise architecture, performance and capacity planning and data center infrastructure.
 He is a voracious learner and has held many technical certifications ranging from UNIX and Cisco administration through cloud architecture and design.
 As OST has grown and diversified, Jim has engaged with clients on product strategy, Business Alignment and IT transformation, cloud enablement, CIO-level peer consulting, DevOps and IoT program leadership.
 Creating value by connecting the Data Center disciplines of the past to the Design-centric disciplines and Agile methodologies to help businesses leverage technology more effectively is a place of special focus for Jim in his recent engagements.